blinky893/jtd-personal-blog/README.md

 - how to write in Markdown
 - how to host a static site on Github
 - how to deploy a static site with Netlify
-- and how to use VSCode to do a lot of the above
+- and how to use Visual Studio Code to do a lot of the above

 ## How I built this site